department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/product/Research/MyVA Research Plan.md

 This research is to usability test two mobile versions of the My VA dashboard re-design and gain feedback on the preferred design direction (A vs. B).

 ## Background
 Our goal is to create a My VA dashboard design that will improve the online experience for Veterans, by better integrating Veteran-provided data onto the My VA dashboard.
-Our MVP will focus on surfacing their healthcare and claims information into widgets and notificaitons to help Veterans access their critical information and status updates.
+Our MVP will focus on surfacing their healthcare and claims information into widgets and notificaitons to help Veterans access their critical information and to take action on status updates.

 ## Research questions
 * Do Veterans prefer design version A or B?